ento00/C_Programming_A_modern_approch_-solutions/README.md

 All testing was done on Linux (WLS) system running GCC 11.4.0.

 ## Publication period of the solutions.
 To date, I have completed the first six chapters of the book.
-There is no fixed publication date for the solutions.
+There is no fixed date for the publication of solutions.
 They will be published according to my free time, until the end.

 ## License